loyada/typedpy/docs/structures.rst

 8. TypedPyDefaults.block_unknown_consts - if set to True, will raise an exception if a Structure class definition contains attributes that are not fields, and not Typedpy attributes.
 It is meant to avoid silly mistakes, like setting "_ignore_nonnes".
+   In case you still want to use your own custom (non-typedpy) attribute in a Structure while block_unknown_consts is on you can either use a method, a property or a class variable with a name that starts with "_custom_attribute_".